Watson-Creative/watson-chatbot/README.md

    - Verify the CSS classes are properly applied
    - Look for "Watson Chat: Form message display updated" in console

+8. **Close button not appearing**
+   - Check if chat window ID is `anything-llm-chat`
+   - Verify the button is being created (check for "Watson Chat: Close button added" in console)
+   - Ensure CSS z-index is high enough (should be 100000001)
+   - Check if MutationObserver is detecting chat window

+9. **Close button not functioning properly**
+   - Verify the native "Close Chat" button selector hasn't changed
+   - Check console for "Watson Chat: Triggered native close button" message
+   - Ensure the button maintains chat bubble visibility (same as native close)
+   - Test that chat can be reopened after using custom close button

 ### Debug Mode

 The code includes extensive console logging with "Watson Chat:" prefix: